alliekreitman/alliekreitman.github.io/Research.md

 <br>

 # What I'm Currently Doing
 I am officially joining the University of Washington's MD/PhD program!
 I am over the moon about getting to work with the amazing the faculty at UW and get to spend my next 8 or so years in Seattle.
-This month, I'll be starting my orientation for medical school then jumping into my first block, Foundations in Medical Research.
+This month, I'll be starting my orientation for medical school in summer of 2023 then jumping into my first block, Foundations in Medical Research.
-- July 2023

 <br>